Shayne3000/Jedi/README.md

 # Jedi
-An app showing those who stand as the users of the force, and keepers of the peace.

 Jedi is an app written in Kotlin that triages the use of:

 - ComposeUI for the UI framework,